rails/rails/guides/source/asset_pipeline.md

 A common pattern for using a CDN is to set your production application as the "origin" server.
-This means when a browser requests an asset from the CDN and there is a cache miss, it will grab the file from your server on the fly and then cache it.
+This means when a browser requests an asset from the CDN and there is a cache miss, it will instead source the file from your server and then cache it.
 For example if you are running a Rails application on `example.com` and have a CDN configured at `mycdnsubdomain.fictional-cdn.com`, then when a request is made to